Covid-19: Eight further deaths and 591 more cases reported in the State

 Dr Ronan Glynn: ‘We must ask that, once again, we work together to prevent a further wave of infection’.
 Photograph: Colin Keegan/Collins Dublin

-A further eight deaths relating to Covid-19 have been reported in the State, according to the National Public Health Emergency Team (Nphet).

-This brings the total number of deaths in the State from the virus to 4,713.
+A further eight deaths relating to Covid-19 have been reported according to the National Public Health Emergency Team (Nphet) taking to 4,713 the number of people across the State who have died with the virus so far.

-A further 591 cases of the disease were also reported, bringing the total since the pandemic began to 237,187.
+According to the latest figures, 591 new cases of the disease have been reported, bringing the total number of Covid-19 cases since the pandemic began to 237,187.

+The Health Protection Surveillance Centre said that four of the deaths occurred in March with the remainder taking place in February.
+The median age of those who died was 74 while the age range was between 51 and 94.

+Of the cases notified on Friday, 292 relate to men and 295 to women.
+The median age was 31 years old with 72 per cent of the new cases occurring amongst those under the age of 45.

 Earlier on Friday,the public were urged to stick with the Covid-19 restrictions over Easter with “much brighter days ahead” because of vaccination.